List of vice presidents of the Philippines who ran for president

 Of the 15 officeholders who have served as vice president of the Philippines, five have attempted to run for the presidency after being elected to the position.
-Only two were successfully elected president, while three lost their bids.
+Only two were elected president, while three lost their bids.

 Emmanuel Pelaez, who served as vice president under Diosdado Macapagal, sought the Nacionalista Party's nomination to be its standard bearer for the 1965 elections, but lost to Ferdinand Marcos, who later won the presidency.

 This list excludes the four vice presidents who assumed the presidency due to a vacancy and later ran for a full term.
 (Note: These vice presidents include Sergio Osmeña, Elpidio Quirino, Carlos P. Garcia, and Gloria Macapagal Arroyo.)

 List of vice presidents who ran for president

 Vice presidents with the numbers of their popular votes in bold won the presidency.